 Hi, I'm Martin

-I'm a software engineer based in Oslo.
+I'm a software engineer based in Bergen.

 A photo of Martin Rechsteiner